 - You’ll be able to collaborate with your development team to pull off some really cool marketing endeavors.

-The CMS vs. Frontend
+The CMS vs. the front end

 They're different (obviously).
-The content management system, or CMS (sometimes also called a backend), is where the content for your website lives.
+The content management system, or CMS (sometimes also called a back end), is where the content for your website lives.
 It's where you update copy, change photos, add new subpages, and do pretty much anything else that needs to be done in the process of managing a website.
 You probably use something like WordPress or Drupal, or another similar platform, as your CMS.

 HTML & CSS